jcblemai/influpaint/README.md

 # UNC_IDD InfluPainting

+2023-02-13: Before: more resampling steps gives smaller confidence interval, because more certainty in what matches the curve.
+Now that I added some random noise perturbation of the training set, more resampling steps gives larger confidence interval under certain conditions.

 ## Instruction
 ### Building the conda environment
 If on UNC HPC cluster longleaf, just ssh into longleaf longing node: `ssh chadi@longleaf.unc.edu`.